avinashsai/NILM/README.md

 # NILM
-Code for the EMNLP 2022 paper
+This is the code for the [paper](https://arxiv.org/pdf/2210.12302.pdf) accepted at EMNLP'22 Findings.